richard-d-zapata/ansible-role-oracle-java/README.md

 | `JAVA_INSTALLER_URL_PATH`            | none    | `http://download.oracle.com/otn-pub/java/jdk/11.0.1+13/90cf5d8f270a4347a95050320eef3fb7` |

 ## Role Variables

+Variables that are targeted toward options to use during the execution of the roles are left to be specified as role variables and can be specified in the playbook itself or on the command line when running the playbook.

 | Option                    | Default                    | Example                                                                                  |
 | :------------------------ | :------------------------- | :--------------------------------------------------------------------------------------- |